 Marcella actually gave me two engagement rings; apparently her husband had given her the one below when they first got engaged, and the one above some years later as an anniversary present.

-The other engagement ring that Marcella bequeathed to me.
-We were able to make two more rings out of the diamonds from this ring and the other ring.
+Before: The other engagement ring that Marcella bequeathed to me.
+We were able to make two more rings out of the diamonds from this ring and those left over from the other ring.

 One ring is designed in a cross shape (Marcella and I studied the bible together for 12 years before she died) and the other is a more fanciful birthstone ring with an Alexandrite surrounded by delicate patterns and small diamonds.

+After: The Alexandrite ring as shown in the computer mockup.
 Part of the design process involves looking at computer-generated images, including one showing the ring on a hand.
-This was the computer-generated image of the Alexandrite ring.
 As you can see, it is a very accurate representation of the final ring, shown below.

-The finished Alexandrite ring.
+After - The finished Alexandrite ring, in real life.
 The Alexandrite from Russia changes color, depending on the light shining on it, and the whole ring is delicate, well-balanced, and delightfully detailed.